FOREX-Euro slumps to two-decade low as recession fears grow

 Europe's natural gas imports from Russiahttps://tmsnrt.rs/3ykjvei

-(Reporting by Herbert Lash, Additional reporting by Marc Jones in London, Danilo Masoni in Milan and Sruthi Shankar; Editing by Jacqueline Wong, Bernadette Baum, Angus MacSwan and Deepa Babington)
+(Reporting by Herbert Lash, additional reporting by Sinéad Carew in New York, Marc Jones in London, Danilo Masoni in Milan and Sruthi Shankar; Editing by Bernadette Baum, Angus MacSwan, Deepa Babington and Mark Heinrich)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))